14 eCommerce Site Search Best Practices (2020)

 Artificial intelligence has come a long way in recent years, and with these great strides come the potential to learn from and capitalize on not just the user’s search itself, but the intent behind that search.

 Instead, your site search should be proactive.
-This isn’t to say that it should be mindlessly filling up the page with irrelevant results, but it should understand enough to be able to provide similar results — hypothetically, 16 GB ram notebooks that may not be Lenovo, for example.
+This isn’t to say that it should be mindlessly filling up the page with irrelevant results, but it should understand enough to be able to provide similar results — hypothetically, i9 notebooks that may not be Dell, for example.